cnorick/curse-of-strahd-notes/Session Notes/Session 2.md

-- The party shortly question the kids outside o
+- The party shortly question the kids outside of the House
+	- We learn that their names are Rose and Thorn
+ - After making their way into the house, the party